A small committee can generate a great impact.

 Susan Marinos is a lifelong member of Annunciation Cathedral in Atlanta, Georgia where she is the Sunday School Coordinator.
 Susan has been involved with their dance program for over 40 years as a dancer, board member and parent.
 She is currently the Costume Assistant.
 Susan was a chaperone on the 2013 Odyssey trip.
 She has been participating in HDF since 2005.

 Aris has been a judge at HDF for 13 years and has performed with various groups since 1982.
 After receiving an FDF scholarship in 1996 to research dances in various regions of Greece, Aris continued his research and has obtained a vast knowledge of dances.
 He and his wife, Anna, are co-founders of the Byzantio Greek Dance and Cultural Arts program based on Washington, DC.

-Mary Rebecca has served the Church in a variety of capacities, including as a counselor at St. Stephen's Camp in 2011, a counselor at Ionian Village in 2014, co-chair of the Triangle Young Adult League for two years and as a dancer in the group at Holy Trinity, Raleigh.
-Currently living in Atlanta, GA, she's excited for her first year as Communications Chair for HDF.
+Mary Rebecca has served the Church in various capacities, including as a counselor at St. Stephen's Camp in 2011, a counselor at Ionian Village in 2014, co-chair of the Triangle Young Adult League for two years and as a dancer in the group at Holy Trinity, Raleigh.
+Currently living in Atlanta, GA, she's excited for her second year as Communications Chair for HDF.

 Fr.
 Sampson Kasapakis

 Alexander Kioukis was raised in Florida and went to Holy Trinity in Orlando.
 He was introduced to dance at a very young age and became fascinated upon going to a family wedding in Kozani.
 Alexander began attending HDF in 2011 and has since wanted to further his involvement to give back to the community,